 With respect to the conversos, Espina appears to follow a very similar approach.
-Early in the Fortalitium Fidei, when seeking to define heresy, Espina follows and references the concept put forward by the seventh-century Saint Isidore of Seville in his Ethimologies (book eight).
-Saint Isidore explicitly presented heretical belief as the result of a free personal choice made by an individual to follow his or her own will.
+Early in the Fortalitium Fidei, when seeking to define heresy, Espina follows and references the concept put forward by the seventh-century Saint Isidore of Seville in his Etymologies (book eight, chapter III, 1-3), quoting Isidore’s text verbatim.
+Saint Isidore explicitly presented heretical belief as the result of a free personal choice made by an individual to follow his or her own will:

+Haeresis Graece ab electione vocatur, quod scilicet unusquisque id sibi eligat quod melius illi esse videtur, ut philosophi Peripatetici, Academici, et Epicurei et Stoici, vel sicut alii qui perversum dogma cogitantes arbitrio suo de Ecclesia recesserunt.
+Inde ergo haeresis, dicta Graeca voce, ex interpretatione electionis, qua quisque arbitrio suo ad instituenda, sive ad suscipienda quaelibet ipse sibi elegit.
+Nobis vero nihil ex nostro arbitrio inducere licet, sed nec eligere quod aliqui de arbitrio suo induxerit.
+Apostolos Dei habemus auctores, qui nec ipsi quicquam ex suo arbitrio, quod inducerent, elegerunt, sed acceptam a Christo disciplinam fideliter nationibus adsignaverunt.
+Itaque etiamsi angelus de caelis aliter evangelizaverit, anathema vocabitur.

 Although individuals chose to become heretics this does not mean that heresy, such as judaizing, was an individual phenomenon since, as Saint Isidore explained, a heretical movement was composed of individuals who had each chosen to espouse the heretical beliefs of that movement.
 In this regard, Espina’s understanding about the origins of the judaizing of conversos is not so different from that relating to the obduracy of the Jews when, as we have seen further above, Espina follows the teachings of Nicholas of Lyra.
 Conversos judaize because they choose to continue believing in Mosaic Law and the Talmud and raise their children accordingly but not in response to some biological imperative.
 Consequently, Espina’s approach must be distinguished from the clear genealogical determinism embraced both in his own epoch by the rebels of Toledo in the 1449 statutes and the Bachiller Marcos García de Mora in his memorial as well as by later early modern Spanish and Portuguese authors like Vicente da Costa Mattos or Francisco de Torrejoncillo.

-Whilst Alonso de Espina does not represent the errors of the Jews and conversos as the result of genealogical determinism, Rosa Vidal Doval has nonetheless argued that, one of the ideas that Espina establishes in the second book of the Fortalitium Fidei is that the “crimes and heresies” of the conversos are in essence “fundamental characters flaws amongst conversos”.
+Whilst Alonso de Espina does not represent the errors of the Jews and conversos as the result of genealogical determinism, Rosa Vidal Doval has nonetheless argued that, one of the ideas that Espina establishes in the second book of the Fortalitium Fidei is that the “crimes and heresies” of the conversos are in essence “fundamental character flaws amongst conversos”.
 To support this claim, she rightly asserts that Espina links Judaism with other beliefs and practices that are not directly related to it (such as astrology) and posits that “by expanding the range of behaviours and beliefs that could be associated with Judaism, Espina sought to demonstrate that many errors were not simply errors but judaizing heresy”.
 It is difficult to perceive, however, the extent to which this generalization of judaizing is a exaggeration by Espina, motivated by sinister intentions, or merely a reflection of the socio-religious realities of mid-fifteenth-century Castile and the complexities of converso religiosity.
 The humanist bishop of Burgos, Alonso de Palencia, noted the great knowledge of astrology and astronomy possessed by one of the conversos forced to flee Toledo in 1449.